Webgoonies/newsmashandpass/README.md

 # newsmashandpass
-This is a new desing for smash and pass
+This is a new design for smash and pass